najmiafiq/SENG_iproject_2/CSharp Project/README.md

-# C# Command Line for Save File Management
+# C# Command Line for Characters Data Management

-Expanding on the JS game, making a C# CLI program to manage save files and profiles.
+Expanding on the JS game, making a C# CLI program to manage characters (for now).

 ## Set-up
 - Clone the repo
 - use dotnet build

+### TO DO
+- Add profile editor